tceron/tceron.github.io/_pages/about.md

 Finally, I also enjoy thinking about the implementation of my research in real world use case applications for social good, such as news recommenders.
 Speaking of which, I am co-leading the project [MULTIVIEW](https://www.ims.uni-stuttgart.de/en/research/projects/multiview/) which investigates methods for diversifying news recommendations in terms of perspectives.

-In my free time, I like to read, bike and free-dive. :)
+In my free time, I like to bike and free-dive. :)